apoc64/RailsTemplate/readme.md

 ruby -v
 rails -v
 ```
-To create a new rails project with added gems from the template in this repo, run:
+To create a new rails project with added gems from the template in this repo you will need a relative path to template.rb.
+If it is in the parent directory where your new project will live, run:

 `rails new wacky_widgets -m template.rb -T -d="postgresql"`

 cd into the directory of the new project and install rspec